 - The Competition is open to all Filipino citizens residing in the Philippines

-- Dance categories for the competition are the following: Folk Dance, Contemporary, Ballroom and Hip Hop
+- Dance categories for the competition are the following: Folk Dance, Contemporary and Hip Hop.

-- For Contemporary, Hip-Hop and Ballroom dance categories, all groups should focus on any of the following core values of the NCCA: Marangal, Mapagbago, Malikhain, at Pilipino
+- For Contemporary and Hip-Hop categories, all groups should focus on any of the following core values of the NCCA: Marangal, Malikhain, Mapagbago, Filipino.

 - Official Entry Form only shall be submitted to the NCCA Arts Section, 5th Floor, NCCA Building, 633 Gen. Luna Street, Intramuros, Manila on or before the deadline.